 The project manager values communication among stakeholders

 And he has the conviction that good communication and building trust is the key to successful projects.
 For example, when we sit with the team members in a progress review meeting, if we focus on the procedure and go around the table asking for input, this becomes a boring meeting that adds no value.
-Good project managers ask provocative questions, and check the mood in the room, so to stir things up and identify any risks and issues team members have.
-How many meetings have you attended where the formal procedure was wasting time, and people leave the meeting feeling they did not add nor receive any value from the meeting? always happens unfortunately.
+Good project managers ask provocative questions and check the mood in the room, so to stir things up and identify any risks and issues team members have.
+How many meetings have you attended where the formal procedure was wasting time, and people leave the meeting feeling they did not add nor receive any value from the meeting? unfortunately, this always happens.

 Project Management is about substance, not about empty superficial rules.
 Rules are important, but only as they are applied in ways that support the project success, and the stakeholders in their effort to build that success.